 Future PSA Founder JP Hawthorne meets Jen Gouvea and her husband Kent Bye, and begin working with others to create a community-centered astrology home (later named Urania).
 The group would begin through Meetup.com and was named PDX Astro Social.

 JP Hawthorne meets Rhea Wolf and Andrea L. Gehrz who would begin teaching the year-long programs together.
 JP would be given a vision of a school in late 2012.
-Having believed as if he had been guided by cultural ancestors Hulery Fletcher and George, he would name the school the same as it was in 1900, Portland School of Astrology.
+Believed he had been guided by cultural ancestors Hulery-Fletcher and George, he would name the school the same as it was in 1900, Portland School of Astrology.

 The intention for the Portland School of Astrology was announced on April 27, 2013 at 08:30.
 The first fall schedule would launch on September 5th, 2013 at 19:00 with an Open House and Astro-Open Mic.
 PSA accepts a $500 special projects grant from the Association for Astrological Networking (AFAN).

 PSA launches its annual conference and the inaugural 1st-Year Program.
-PSA moves from it’s first home, a dual location at 2714 NE Alberta and Jen Gouvea and Kent Bye’s home known as Urania in NE Portland, to 3939 NE Hancock Street in Hollywood, Portland.
+PSAs first home, a dual location at 2714 NE Alberta and inside the home of Jen Gouvea known as Urania in NE Portland.
+PSA relocated to 3939 NE Hancock Street in Hollywood, Portland.
 PSA begins a still-standing relationship with the Portland Art Museum, the Oregon Astrological Association, AstrologyUniversity.com and launches ZEDTalks (Zodiacal Education and Discovery) event showcasing how people in the community are using astrology in exciting and innovative ways.
 Jen Gouvea, an original supporter and teacher, dies unexpectedly in November.

 Second Year Program & Scholarship